 With respect to PDPM classification, the ICD-10 codes CMS lists in their mappings tools are the codes they identified in their data analysis to be ones that impact the amount of resources or cost of providing care.
 Diagnosis codes or conditions that are not found in the mapping tool will not trigger as a comorbidity for SLP.

-Do all of the ICD-10 needs to map to PDPM or just the primary medical diagnosis?
+Do all of the ICD-10 codes need to map to PDPM or just the primary medical diagnosis?

 Come October 1, 2019, the ICD-10 code in MDS item I0020B must map to a PDPM clinical category for the purposes of PT, OT, and SLP case-mix group (CMG) classification.
 This code is to represent the primary reason for admission to the SNF.
 And, if the patient is evaluated for PT, OT or ST, this diagnosis code will likely also represent the primary medical diagnosis on the therapy plan of care.
 Therefore, within Casamba Skilled, the primary medical diagnosis should map to a PDPM clinical category.
 The therapy treatment diagnoses should represent the conditions, deficits, or impairments being addressed in the therapy plan of care, and most likely will not correlate to a PDPM clinical category.